-Carl founded and presided over the King’s Independent Filmmakers’ Society where he produced, shot, and edited short films for emerging filmmakers in Halifax, Nova Scotia.
-He as produced, directed and edited several music videos and two short films: the Genie nominated short comedy “The Big Thing” (about the end of the world) that premiered at the HBO Comedy Festival in Aspen and “Man Depot”.
-Both were broadcast on CBC’s Canadian Reflections.
+Carl founded and presided over the King’s Independent Filmmakers’ Society where he shot, and edited short films for emerging filmmakers in Halifax, Nova Scotia.
+He also directed and edited several music videos and two short films: the Genie nominated short comedy “The Big Thing” (about the end of the world) that premiered at the HBO Comedy Festival in Aspen and “Man Depot”.
 His first feature film was “Sheltered Life” which premiered at Perspectives Canada Cannes in 2008.

 He is currently directing and producing a documentary series on foundational physics, and as a Real Estate Sales Representative for Bosley Real Estate Ltd., Brokerage, he can buy and sell homes, businesses and commercial interests on your behalf.

 Most recently Marc co-produced “Weirdos”, directed by Bruce MacDonald and written by Daniel McIvor.